Updated: 5 days ago

 Healthy fats (such as extra virgin olive oil and coconut oil)

-In addition to a balanced diet, it is also important to engage in healthy habits such as regular exercise, stress management, and sufficient sleep, as these can also support the functioning of the lymphatic system.
+In addition to a balanced diet, engaging in healthy habits such as regular exercise, stress management, and sufficient sleep is essential, as these can also support the functioning of the lymphatic system.